View Nepal in Detail

 Your trek officially starts off with a drive from Pokhara to Nayapul and further on foot through small villages, terraced fields, and thick woods.
 The quiet streams fill the air as you ascend higher into the peace of these regions’ landscapes.
 For people who want an escape into nature without being surrounded by other trekkers, Khopra Danda is perfect since it is much less crowded than other routes in this area.

-Along with the famous views from Poon Hill, which include sunrise views of mighty Himalayan giants like Annapurna South, Dhaulagiri, and Machhapuchhre (Fishtail), reaching Khopra Ridge also serves as a highlight sporting even more breathtaking panoramic mountain views alongside beauty unmatched during sunset.
+Along with the famous views from Poon Hill, which include sunrise views of mighty Himalayan giants like Annapurna South, Dhaulagiri, and Machhapuchhre (Fishtail), reaching Khopra Ridge also serves as a highlight, sporting even more breathtaking panoramic mountain views alongside beauty unmatched during sunset.

 You will also get a taste of the day-to-day life of rural Nepalese while trekking through stunning Magar and Gurung villages alongside picturesque rhododendron and pine forests, all bustling with that kind of shine tourists usually miss out on.
-After the long trek, you will have warm meals served at simple yet comfortable community lodges and teahouses where treks provide both comfort along with opportunity to meet friendly locals.
+After the long trek, you will have warm meals served at simple yet comfortable community lodges and teahouses where treks provide both comfort along with the opportunity to meet friendly locals.

 The hike involves a bit of steep climbing, but is achievable for most people who are reasonably fit and enjoy the outdoors.
 On the last day of the trek, you will enjoy descending for breathtaking views through Narchyang valleys before returning to Pokhara by vehicle, where your journey concludes.

-This Khopra Danda Trek with PoonHill brings all the highlights, which ensures travelers do not miss out on stunning panoramic views and cultural encounters while experiencing peace within the embraced regions.
-The trek to Khopra Danda including Poon Hill invites you beyond busy pathways hiking during this excursion lets you breathe in unpolluted mountain air while creating lasting memories during your trip.
+This particular trek brings all the highlights, which ensures travelers do not miss out on stunning panoramic views and cultural encounters while experiencing peace within the embraced regions.
+The trek to Khopra Danda including Poon Hill, invites you beyond busy pathways.
+Hiking during this excursion lets you breathe in unpolluted mountain air while creating lasting memories during your trip.

 Trip Highlights